jkroberts1/profile-back-end/README.md

 Expects:
   application/json
   {key :  ABC123}
-Will return a Bearer token
+Will return a Bearer token that will give you access to post.
+Expires in 1 hour

 Post Profile Endpoint:
 https://demo-profile-app.herokuapp.com/profile